verdantlearn/gis-beginner-2021/modules/Representing-Data/_posts/2000-03-06-represent-your-data.md

 ---
 title: Represent your data
-published: false
 ---

 ## Representing your field data

-What kind of geospatial data do **you** collect in the field?
-What do you think is the appropriate geospatial data model for your own data: vector or raster?
+Think about all the different kinds of geospatial data that **you** collect in the field.
+What do you think is the appropriate geospatial data model for your own datasets: vector or raster?
 If vector, are your layers points, lines or polygons?
 If raster, are they thematic or continuous?

 Is it an easy or a difficult decision?
 Is there any ambiguity about which data model you should use?